AN0DA/pyLDB/docs/index.rst

 pyLDB documentation
 ===================

-pyLDB is a modern, Pythonic client library for the Bank Danych Lokalnych (BDL) API, enabling easy, robust access to Polish official statistics for data science, research, and applications.
+pyLDB is a modern, Pythonic client library for the Local Data Bank (LDB, Bank Danych Lokalnych) API, enabling easy, robust access to Polish official statistics for data science, research, and applications.

 Features
 --------

-- Clean, modular API client for all BDL endpoints
+- Clean, modular API client for all LDB endpoints
 - Pandas DataFrame integration for tabular data
 - Full support for pagination, filtering, and internationalization
 - Built-in API key, language, and cache configuration